Skip Ribbon Commands

 How is botulism diagnosed?

 A child's symptoms will help the doctor diagnose botulism.
-The diagnosis can be confirmed by finding toxin in a child's stool (poop), stomach contents, blood or the foods they ate.
+The diagnosis of foodborne botulism can be confirmed by finding toxin in a child's stool (poop), stomach contents, blood or the foods they ate.
 To diagnose wound botulism, tissue samples may be examined in the laboratory.
+Infant botulism is diagnosed by testing the baby's stool (poop).

 How is botulism treated?

-Botulism is treated with antitoxin medicine that is given through a small tube placed into the vein (IV).
-Antitoxin blocks the activity of the toxin the bloodstream.
+Botulism is treated with an antitoxin medicine that is given through a small tube placed into the vein.
+Antitoxin blocks the activity of the toxin in the bloodstream.
 It works best when it is given early in the course of illness.
 This is why antitoxin is given when the diagnosis of botulism is suspected.
-There is no need to wait for lab test results.
-Botulism is considered a medical emergency.
+There is no need to wait for lab test results before starting the treatment.

 Antibiotics are not helpful in treating most cases of botulism.
 They are usually only given when another infection is present.